On Representation Knowledge Distillation for Graph Neural Networks: Conclusion

 Additionally, we introduce an expanded set of benchmarks on large-scale real-world datasets where the performance gap between teacher and student GNNs is non-negligible.
 This was missing from the LSP study which used synthetic and saturated datasets.
 Our experiments reveal that training lightweight GNN models with G-CRD consistently improves their performance, robustness, and quantizability compared to explicit structure preserving approaches (LSP, GSP) as well as baselines adapted from 2D computer vision.
 We further unpack the efficacy of G-CRD over GSP and LSP through the lens of representational similarity of teacher and student embedding spaces.

 Currently, distillation techniques for GNNs are neither as effective nor as well understood as their counterparts in 2D computer vision.
-We hope that our techniques, benchmarks and open-source codebase can form the basis for comparison in future work on this emerging research direction.
+We hope that our techniques and benchmarks can form the basis for comparison in future work on this emerging research direction.